 I work with my GP where possible, as this is the ideal way to manage my health, but I have had to learn to advocate for my own health also.

 So today, I’m finally thriving instead of just surviving, with thyroid disease.
-I’ve since covered in detail everything I’ve done to get my life back on track, in my book Be Your Own Thyroid Advocate: When You’re Sick and Tired of Being Sick and Tired.
+My Hashimoto’s is in remission and I’ve since covered in detail everything I’ve done to get my life back on track, in my book Be Your Own Thyroid Advocate: When You’re Sick and Tired of Being Sick and Tired.

 Read all of my personal thyroid journey updates here.

 My plan is to help others by sharing what I learn as I go along on this eventful thyroid journey myself, whilst empowering others to be their own thyroid advocate too.

 This page may contain affiliate links, to find out more information, please read my disclosure statement.